Tuaca liqueur

 Furthermore, the name of the liqueur wasn't always Tuaca, though.
 In the 1930s, the brothers-in-law Gaetano Tuoni and Giorgio Canepa revived the almost forgotten century-old recipe.
 They named the result a combination of both last names.

-International recognition of Tuaca
+International Recognition of Tuaca

 The second world war was the start of success in the US.
 American soldiers stationed in Livorno discovered Tuaca and had fallen in love with its sweet and balanced taste.

 As they couldn't find anything similar, an importer from San Francisco began bringing the Italian vanilla liqueur into the States in the late 1950s.
+Today, Tuaca is a part of the Sazerac Company and is produced in Louisville, Kentucky.

 Over time, the brand also tried some different offerings like Tuaca Cinnaster.
 This cinnamon-flavored liqueur was based on the original Tuaca liqueur but wasn't very successful.
-Therefore, soon after its release, Cinnaster was discontinued again.
+Therefore, soon after its release, Cinnaster discontinued again.

-Tuaca liqueur FAQs
+Tuaca Liqueur FAQs

 What kind of alcohol is Tuaca?